Jtoosh/startup/notes.md

 - JSX syntax includes replacing where parenthesis would be used in JS with curly braces `{}`.
 As well as when variables are referenced.
 - React events are written in camelCase, unlike JS.
 And functions passed to event handlers are passed inside of curly braces `{}`.
 - React keeps track of list items with a `key` attribute.
 This is used to keep track of which items have changed, and which items are new.
+- Something that I ran into often as I was porting was forgetting to import things into `.jsx` files.
+I'll need to get into the habit of doing that with every `.jsx` file I make and work in.